ACL Tear Surgery & Recovery

 MCL Injury Treatments

-KSF Orthopaedic Center has a team of physicians and surgeons in orthopaedics who can properly diagnose and treat MCL injuries.
+KSF Orthopaedic Center has a team of physicians and surgeons in orthopedics who can properly diagnose and treat MCL injuries.
 An MRI can show how badly damaged your MCL is, so that we can determine what type of treatment would be most effective to treat it.
-Depending upon the severity of the MCL damage, you may require physical therapy or even orthopaedic surgery.
+Depending upon the severity of the MCL damage, you may require physical therapy or even orthopedic surgery.
 However, this type of ligament injury can often heal itself within a few weeks or months.